Snyder Preserve Plant Walk

 Acknowledgments:

 We thank Dr. Snyder for his visionary gift and invite you to join us in preserving and learning from this extraordinary natural refuge.
 Donate to the Snyder Preserve Fund Your support helps us maintain the preserve and expand our educational programs.
-UA Students and employees involved in this project include: Addie Leimroth (BS, Natural Resources: Wildlife Conservation), Tanya Quist (Professor & Campus Arboretum Director), Brian Rasmussen (Campus Arboretum Curator), and Wim van Leeuwen (Professor SNRE)
+UA Students and employees involved in this project include: Addie Leimroth (BS, Natural Resources: Wildlife Conservation), Tanya Quist (Professor & Campus Arboretum Director), and Wim van Leeuwen (Professor SNRE)

 Image